groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/project-to-web.md

         - icon: "far fa-file-PROJECT"
           title: " About PROJECT File Format"
           content: |
-            Have you ever come across and wondered what is an MPP file?
-MPP and other similar files are Project file formats that are created by Project Management software.
-A project file is a collection of tasks, resources, and scheduling to get a measurable output in the form of a product or a service.
+            MPP and other similar files are Project file formats that are created by Project Management software such as Microsoft Project.
+A project file is a collection of tasks, resources, and their scheduling to get a measurable output in the form or a product or a service.
 Gantt charts are used to establish a visual flow of activities against time for the identified tasks that can also be exported to PDF or image formats for documentation.
-Common Project Management file extensions and their associated file formats include MPP, MPX and XER.
+Primavera P6 is another Project Management Software by Oracle that provides complete project planning.

           link: "https://docs.fileformat.com/project-management/"